Rock Island health department employees suspended for failure to receive COVID-19 vaccine

 Sheri Duhme and Deanna Brumbaugh have been with the health department for quite some time.
 Duhme has worked there for over 16 years, and Brumbaugh has been with the county for 8 years.
 But now their careers are coming to an abrupt halt.

-“The only thing that’s in questions is will I take the vaccine or not?” says Duhme, “And no, I will not take the vaccine.”
+“The only thing that’s in questions is will I take the vaccine or not?”
+Duhme said.
+“And no, I will not take the vaccine.”

 The women work in the environmental health department.
 They do things like restaurant inspections, tanning salon and tattoo parlor inspections, and septic tank and water improvement.
 They say it should be up to them if they decide to get a shot or not.

-“This is basically a medical procedure that they’re injecting, who knows what into your body,” says Duhme.
+“This is basically a medical procedure that they’re injecting, who knows what into your body,” Duhme said.

 Per Governor J.B.
 Pritzker’s executive order all health care employees in Illinois are required to either receive a vaccine against COVID-19 or comply with weekly testing.
 However, an organization or company can choose to enact a stricter policy that does not allow for weekly testing, which is what the county has decided to do.